nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

    * `StringUtils.indexOfAny()`    - detection of during processing option with non-fixed order.
 4. As multiple whitespaces is allowed, options and arguments should be fully trimmed (leading and trailing).
-5. As the ArrayList<String> is passed back to the main program and is being used by CommandHandler, the argument field should compulsory and appended with empty string if empty to facilitate validations and option-argument pairwise logic.
+5. As the ArrayList<String> is passed back to the main program and is being used by CommandHandler, the argument field should be compulsory and appended with an empty string if it is empty to facilitate validations and option-argument pairwise logic.
-6. `getParseInput(String)` should always return a new ArrayList<String> per new input.
+6. `getParseInput()` should always return a new ArrayList<String> per new input.

 ### 3.4 CommandHandler Component
 ![CommandHandlerClassDiagram](img/CommandHandlerClassDiagram.png)\
-_Figure 6: CommandHandler Class Diagram_\
+_Figure 6: **CommandHandler** Class Diagram_\
 ![CommandHandlerSequenceDiagram](img/CommandHandlerSequenceDiagram.png)\
-_Figure 7: CommandHandler Sequence Diagram_
+_Figure 7: **CommandHandler** Sequence Diagram_

 #### Description
 The `CommandHandler` component is the object class itself.